kidscancode/godot_recipes/src/content/games/circle_jump/_index.md

 ### An end-to-end game development series.

 In this series, we build a one-touch mobile game called "Circle Jump".
+Here's a prototype image:

 ![alt](/godot_lessons/img/jump.gif)